laktek/SugarlessJS/README.md

 * Context can be any JavaScript object (host or user-defined) or a primitive value (primitive values will be converted to objects).

-* All functions in a given context are invoked with `this` value set to the context.
+* All functions in a given context are executed with the context bound to it.
+Which means functions can have access to context via `this` variable.

 * When evaluating a context queue, return value of one function will be passed on to the next function in the queue as the first argument.
   Last function's return value will be the final result.